Excel Sparklines (Table of Contents)

 Excel Sparklines – Example #3

-Consider the below example, which shows if the revenue comparison of the company is in profit or loss.
+Consider the below example, which shows if the company’s revenue comparison is in profit or loss.

 Steps to insert the win/loss column sparklines in Excel

-- Follow the similar 1st and 2nd steps from the previous two types of sparklines, but select the Win/Loss option from the Sparklines menu on the toolbar.
+- Follow the similar 1st and 2nd steps from the previous two types of sparklines, but select the Win/Loss option from the toolbar’s Sparklines menu.